chriserin/seq/docs/key-mappings.md

 | Increase      | +           | Increase the selected value              |
 | Decrease      | -           | Decrease the selected value              |
 | Escape        | esc / enter | Return focus to the grid                 |

+## Euclidean Rhythm Generator

+The Euclidean rhythm generator creates evenly distributed note patterns based on the mathematical algorithm by Bjorklund.
+This is useful for creating polyrhythmic patterns, interesting drum patterns, and non-standard subdivisions.

+### Usage

+1. Position your cursor where you want the pattern to start, or create a visual selection
+2. Press `b + u` to activate the Euclidean rhythm generator
+3. Enter the number of hits you want distributed across the pattern (0-9 for single digits, or type multiple digits like "13")
+4. Press `Enter` to confirm and generate the pattern
+5. Press `Escape` to cancel without generating

+### Pattern Scope

+- **Without visual selection**: The pattern will be applied from the cursor position to the end of the current line
+- **With visual selection**: The pattern will be applied only within the selected region

+The algorithm distributes the specified number of hits as evenly as possible across the available beats, creating mathematically optimal rhythmic patterns.

+### Examples

+- **Euclidean(3, 8)**: Three hits over 8 beats creates a tresillo pattern: `X..X..X.`
+- **Euclidean(5, 8)**: Five hits over 8 beats creates a Cuban cinquillo: `X.X.X.XX`
+- **Euclidean(5, 12)**: Five hits over 12 beats: `X..X.X..X.X.`
+- **Euclidean(7, 16)**: Seven hits over 16 beats creates an asymmetric pattern

+The Euclidean rhythm generator respects the current overlay and will place notes on the active layer.